Xilinx/VVAS/_sources/docs/Embedded/Tutorials/MultiChannelML.rst.txt

 `Release package <https://www.xilinx.com/member/forms/download/xef.html?filename=vvas_multichannel_ml_2021.1_zcu104.zip>`_ provides prebuilt binaries including SD card image that has the implemented design and required software, VAI models and scripts.
 Download the release package.
 Let the path where release package is downloaded be represented as ``<RELEASE_PATH>``.

-Below steps are required only if the platform and example design needs to be regenerated, else move to section :ref:`board-bring-up` to try the released SD card image.
+Below steps are required only if the platform and example design need to be regenerated, else move to section :ref:`board-bring-up` to try the released SD card image.

 Platform
 =============